2025 Printable Schedule of Events

 Star Gazing

 Come see how a darker sky will help you see more spring constellations and deep space objects, such as the M13 globular cluster in Hercules and the Beehive cluster in Cancer.
 Learn how to use the Big Dipper’s handle in order to “arc to Arcturus and spiral on to Spica!”
 Note the eastern rise of the Summer Triangle, and the majesty of Leo.
-The planets are all hiding from us, morning risers before or close to the Sun.
-There will be a thin waxing crescent moon setting slowly in the southwest, so the night sky will be more visible!
+Mars and Jupiter will be visible overhead.
+All the other planets are morning risers before or close to the Sun.
+There will be an almost full moon rising in the east, which will dim all but the brightest stars.
+The advantage will be that the major constellations, such as Gemini and Leo, will be easier to recognize.

 Note: Please wear layers and use red light (nightlight) on your cell phones.
 It takes our eye pupils 10 minutes to acclimatize to darkness!
 If you have an eye to squint and an arm to point you are good to go!
 We will work on our ability to use just our eyes.
 Binoculars are welcome but not required.
 Please leave pets at home!